deuxfleurs-org/garage/doc/book/src/reference_manual/s3_compatibility.md

 ## Endpoint implementation

-All APIs that are not mentionned are not implemented and will return a 400 bad request.
+All APIs that are not mentionned are not implemented and will return a 501 Not Implemented.

 | Endpoint                     | Status                           |
 |------------------------------|----------------------------------|